-In February 2018, Aga Khan Education Services (AKES), Tajikistan & Kyrgyz Republic, in collaboration with the Aga Khan Education Board for the United Kingdom (AKEB, UK), launched the very first Professional Teacher Collaboration Project (PTCP).
+In February 2018, the Aga Khan Education Services (AKES), Tajikistan and the Kyrgyz Republic, in collaboration with the Aga Khan Education Board for the United Kingdom (AKEB UK), launched the very first Professional Teacher Collaboration Project (PTCP).

-Over the course of six days, four highly skilled UK-based educators led professional development for 11 teachers from across Central Asia, held at the Aga Khan Lycée in Khorog in August 2018.
-The PTCP connects mathematics teachers, carefully selected by the AKEB, UK, with mathematics teachers from the Aga Khan Lycée in Khorog (Tajikistan) and the Aga Khan School in Osh (Kyrgyz Republic).
+Over the course of six days, four highly skilled UK-based educators led professional development for 11 teachers from across Central Asia, held at the Aga Khan Lycée (AKL), Khorog in Tajikistan in August 2018.
+The PTCP connects mathematics teachers, carefully selected by AKEB UK, with mathematics teachers from AKL, Khorog and the Aga Khan School, Osh in the Kyrgyz Republic.

-In mobilizing Aga Khan Development Network (AKDN) and the Ismaili Imamat’s Institutions’ global resources, this programme draws on international expertise to promote the exchange of best practice and enhance the delivery of high-quality education leading to excellence in student achievement.
+In mobilising the Aga Khan Development Network (AKDN) and the Ismaili Imamat’s institutions’ global resources, this programme draws on international expertise to promote the exchange of best practices and enhance the delivery of high-quality education leading to excellence in student achievement.

-The programme also paved the way for significant exchanges in experiences, best practices, and approaches, and established what will hopefully continue as long-term professional relationships amongst all participants and volunteers.
-“It’s difficult to change your teaching style,” said Husnara Mansoor, a mathematics teacher at the Brit School of Performing Arts, Croydon with over 20 years of experience in her field.
+The programme also paved the way for significant exchanges in experiences, best practices and approaches, and established what will hopefully continue as long-term professional relationships amongst all participants and volunteers.
+“It’s difficult to change your teaching style,” said Husnara Mansoor, a mathematics teacher at the Brit School of Performing Arts, Croydon, who has over 20 years of experience in her field.
 “I think I was also able to relate to them in that I’ve come from Pakistan and moved to England, and I was able to share my [teaching] journey with them."

 The training culminated with a certification ceremony during which both participants and volunteers exchanged heartfelt appreciation, a testament to the strength of relationships and knowledge exchanges that the programme facilitated.
 Ongoing mentoring, monitoring and evaluation of the initiative and its impact will seek to track teacher and student performance to ensure the best quality programming continues to be provided for both teachers and students.